octokit/auth-oauth-device.js/README.md

       </th>
       <td>

+Only relevant if the `clientType` strategy options was set to `"oauth-app"`

 Array of scope names enabled for the token.
 Defaults to what was set in the [strategy options](#createoauthdeviceauthoptions).
 See <a href="https://docs.github.com/en/developers/apps/scopes-for-oauth-apps#available-scopes">available scopes</a>

 </td>